 Fees vary and depend on the lender.
 That said, SoFi has no application or origination fees.

-Most federal loans are fixed-rate, meaning the interest rate stays the same over the life of the loan.
-When you apply to refinance, you may be given the option to choose a variable rate loan.
+Most federal student loans are fixed-rate, meaning the interest rate stays the same over the life of the loan.
+When you apply to refinance, you may be given the option to choose a variable-rate loan.

-• A rate that stays the same throughout the life of the loan
+• A rate that remains the same throughout the life of the loan

-• A higher rate than variable rate refinancing loans (at least at first)
+• A higher rate than variable-rate refinancing loans (initially, at least)

 • Payments that stay the same over the life of the loan

-• Payments and total interest cost that change based on interest rate changes
+• Payments and total interest costs that vary based on interest rate changes

 SoFi Student Loan Refinance